LukasMnt/md_viewer_catppuccin_like_theme/README.md

 This is a theme for [Markdown Viewer](https://github.com/simov/markdown-viewer), made by myself and with Chat GPT4-o (on [duckduckgo](https://duck.ai)) for very very base.

 ## Color scheme
-Color palette: Catppuccin's palette (latte and mocha)
+Color palette: [Catppuccin's palette](https://catppuccin.com/palette/) (latte and mocha)
-Color accent: mauve (well, only links actually use it but it's here)
+Color accent: Mauve (well, only links actually use it but it's here)

 ## Notes
 - Some `!important` tags are required at few spots and I don't know why, help is welcome